matplotlib/mplcairo/README.rst

 The OSX wheel is built using delocate-wheel_ (to vendor a recent version of libc++).
 Currently, it can only be built from a Homebrew-clang wheel, not a conda-clang wheel (due to some path intricacies...).
-It does not include Raqm.

 .. _delocate-wheel: https://github.com/matthew-brett/delocate